louiejtaylor/sbx_kraken2/README.md

 ## Running

-Finally, run Sunbeam as usual with your extension's target rule specified:
+Finally, run Sunbeam as usual (with the `--use-conda` flag) with your extension's target rule specified:

-    sunbeam run --configfile=sunbeam_config.yml all_kraken2
+    sunbeam run --use-conda --configfile=sunbeam_config.yml all_kraken2

+The `--use-conda` flag is crucial as it enables running kraken2 in an isolated environment.

-This rule generates output in the following location: `sunbeam_output/annotation/kraken2/`
+This rule generates output in the following location: `sunbeam_output/classify/kraken2/`

 ## Contents